Table of contents

 Someone shares your content or product recommendation in a private Reddit thread, a closed Facebook group, or even a Quora discussion.
 Again, no public share, no measurable impact.

-Example: A user answers a question on Reddit about your SaaS solution, but you’ll never know how many eyeballs actually saw it.
+Example: A user answers a question on Reddit about your tech solution, but you’ll never know how many eyeballs saw it.

-How Does the Dark Funnel Actually Impact SaaS Companies?
+How Does the Dark Funnel Impact B2B Tech Companies?

 Those invisible shares in private chats and emails drive more results than you think.
 That means your decisions, how you allocate resources, tweak your campaigns, or measure ROI... could be way off.